ONLYOFFICE/Docker-Docs/README.md

 By default, ONLYOFFICE Docs includes only editors without any document management system.
 ONLYOFFICE Docs can be used as a part of [ONLYOFFICE Workspace](#onlyoffice-workspace) or with third-party sync&share solutions (e.g. Nextcloud, ownCloud, Seafile) to enable collaborative editing within their interface.

-ONLYOFFICE Docs has two editions - [Enterprise, and Developer](https://github.com/ONLYOFFICE/DocumentServer#onlyoffice-document-server-editions).
+ONLYOFFICE Docs has three editions - [Community, Enterprise and Developer](https://github.com/ONLYOFFICE/DocumentServer#onlyoffice-document-server-editions).
 Clustering is available only for commercial builds (Enterprise and Developer Edition).

 ## Recommended system requirements